Disability Services (SLDS) Note-Takers:

 - Regular faculty or staff are not eligible to receive the stipend.

 IMPORTANT: To be eligible to receive a stipend payment, note-takers are required to complete and submit additional documentation described in the sections below.
 Stipend payments cannot be processed without the required documentation.

 To Receive a Certificate of Volunteering:

-3. SLDS will send you a certificate confirming your volunteer hours 2-4 weeks after the end of the semester.
+- SLDS will email you a certificate confirming your volunteer hours 2-4 weeks after the end of the semester.

 To Receive the Stipend:

 - On your Note-Taker Request Form, indicate that you are requesting a stipend.